 - access to a limited number of small research grants.

-For HMWF sponsorship a research proposal must be submitted to the Director of Research.
+Researchers wishing to pursue HMWF sponsorship, a research must be submitted to the Director of Research.
 The target date for proposals is 1 February of each year.
 Later proposals will be considered if no funding is requested and as facilities permit.
-If you are considering a proposal to HMWF, please read this document.
+Detailed guidelines for proposals to HMWF are available HERE.

 What kinds of research are appropriate?